 This is one of those hard calls as a mom: risk a fit-throwing hungry toddler, who may grow up feeling deprived, or feed him processed sugar masquerading as a healthy snack.

-This post is part of fight back friday at food renegade.
+fight back friday at food renegade.

 ugh. id give one peice and throw the rest away. thats as much sugar as 1/2 cup haagan daz ice cream! id way rather eat a decadent bowl of ice cream that at least has some calcim, protien and fat... its such an uphill battle at times.